CBravoR/AdvancedAnalyticsLabs/README.md

 # AdvancedAnalyticsLabs
 Analytics labs notebooks, supporting analytics teaching for BSc and MSc business school modules.
-Currently, there are 11 labs (out of 12) uploaded divided into four topics:
+Currently, there are 12 labs  uploaded divided into four topics:

 ## Intro to Python and Revenue Management